 It’s important to keep moving even if you can’t get outside during the day.
 Unfortunately, Americans are more likely to exercise in the spring and summer when people can be outside, and less likely in the winter.
 (9) Even if you typically exercise at a gym instead of outdoors, it can be difficult to get up the motivation to go to the gym when it’s freezing cold and you just want to stay inside with a blanket and a hot drink.
 And if you’re stuck inside for reasons other than the weather, chances are good you may find yourself sitting in one place all day, so it’s important to make your space as ‘movement-friendly’ as possible.

-I’m a big fan of incorporating movement throughout my daily routine, as opposed to dedicating certain chunks of time to ‘formal’ exercise, and I cover the many benefits of this approach – as well as strategies to implement it – in Your Personal Paleo Code.
+I’m a big fan of incorporating movement throughout my daily routine, as opposed to dedicating certain chunks of time to ‘formal’ exercise, and I cover the many benefits of this approach – as well as strategies to implement it – in Your Personal Paleo Code (published in paperback as The Paleo Cure in December 2014).
 You may know by now that one of my favorite tools is my treadmill desk, so that even if I’m stuck inside working, I can get in a lot of movement.
 It’s also helpful to have some basic strength-training equipment at home or in your office, such as a pull-up bar, push-up handles, or even some free weights.
 Making an effort to take beaks from whatever you’re doing indoors to do a set of push-ups or run up and down the stairs is a huge step towards staying healthy in less-than-ideal climate conditions.

 For those of you who haven’t heard of it, “grounding” (or “earthing”) consists of establishing a connection between your body and the earth that allows for transfer of electrons.
 (10) The theory is that our bodies tend to accumulate a positive charge through its various metabolic processes, and these charged particles called “free radicals” can do damage to proteins and DNA in our body.
 (11) The earth is a source of negatively-charged electrons, so connecting with the earth can neutralize those free radicals and prevent damage, much like the antioxidants found in foods.